 Additionally, controversial projects that face greater community opposition are often tabled to allow for greater community input, and often see multiple hearings

 When approaching zoning regulations, the key is to know what the requirements are prior to embarking on your business plan.
-This better prepares all involved parties for the challenges of zoning regulations, how to handle them, and hopefully ensures your project is suited to meet those requirements.
+This better prepares all involved parties for the challenges of zoning regulations, how to handle them, and hopefully ensures your commercial real estate development project is suited to meet those requirements.